 2007-2012 Nissan Altima sedan

 In brief: This Crutchfield Research Garage article gives you an overview of your Altima's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+We'll tell you all about:

 Overview of the Nissan Altima sedan

 Mid-size family sedans are the "mild" salsa of the automotive world.
 Not too spicy, not too interesting, and unlikely to make any impression (good or bad) at all on anyone.
 That's why people bring mild salsa to office parties and that's also why airport rental lots are full of ordinary, inoffensive mid-sized sedans.

 The Nissan Altima, on the other hand, is a bowl of ghost pepper salsa with a notecard in front of it covered in flaming skulls and heat warnings.
 It's the mid-sized sedan for people who want a little extra kick in their commute, especially when equipped with the exceptionally spicy V-6 engine.
 It's also comfortable, reliable, and normal-looking, so your neighbors will never know you're a speed-crazed hooligan if you don't tell them.

 The Altima's stock stereos, especially the optional Bose® systems, are pretty tasty as these things go, but technology moves fast and if you want your sports sedan to keep up, you'll need some new gear.
 The good news is that the Altima sedan is pretty easy to upgrade and the better news is that there's lots of great gear that'll fit.

 The base radio is somewhat lacking in modern conveniences (Crutchfield Research Photo)

 Factory stereo systems in the Nissan Altima